jain-mohit/logincustomcomponent/README.md

 ![Screen3](./demo-screenshots/Screen3.png "After tapping on save button for credentials.
 Screen will reatin crentials even when app is killed, restarted and/or viewed again")

-Relevant Files:
+Relevant Files to import/add to project:
 ------------

-You need the LoginCustomComponentViewController.h, LoginCustomComponentViewController.m and LoginCustomComponentViewController.xib
+1) You need the LoginCustomComponentViewController.h, LoginCustomComponentViewController.m and LoginCustomComponentViewController.xib
 files.
 You can either use buttonOff.png and buttonOn.png or use your own images for button save option.

+2) You need to import Security.framework.

+3) Add LoginComponent folder to your project which consistes of modified keychain wrapper and custom component.

+  Keychain wrapper: KeychainItemWrapper.h and KeychainItemWrapper.m

+  Custom component: LoginCustomComponentViewController.h/.m/.xib and relevant images

 Dependencies:
 -------------